If you have a craving for an exotic dish, but can’t find this spice, we’ve got you covered. There are plenty of turmeric substitutes you can try out.

 Did you start your meal planning this week and put a new recipe with a new spice you just simply don’t have the in the spice cabinet?
 Or did you put it on the grocery list and your local store didn’t carry it?

-Turmeric is an earthy, bitter spice that’s common in Asian cuisine and part of the ginger family.
+Turmeric is an earthy spice with a slightly bitter taste that’s common in Asian cuisine and part of the ginger family.
 It adds a little musky flare with a kick of heat.
-Still, it’s not always available at some local.
+Still, it’s not always available at some local stores.

 We’ve compiled a list of nine spices that work well as stand-ins.
 Let’s take a look at some delicious turmeric substitutes that you can use.